Planet Names for Kids: 8 Planets in Order (Fun Facts & Pictures Guide)

 Fun space fact: Winds on Neptune can blow over one thousand miles per hour!

-Quick Recap: Planet Names in Order
+Planet Names in Order

 Here’s an easy way to remember the names of planets for kids in order from the Sun: